Feeling lonely

 Things that can help if you feel lonely:

-• tell someone you trust how you feel
+• telling someone you trust how you feel

-• get positive ideas to uplift your mood with our coping kit
+• getting positive ideas to uplift your mood with our coping kit

-• track how you feel on the mood journal
+• tracking how you feel on the mood journal

-• don't be hard on yourself - it can take time to feel better.
+• accepting that it may take time to feel better.

 Watch: Coping with loneliness